Upgrading DMC DB to Newer PostgreSQL Versions

 Prerequisites

-Upgrading a shared PostgreSQL 10 cluster or host to a shared PostgreSQL 13 cluster or host
+Upgrading a shared old version of PostgreSQL cluster or host to a shared new version of PostgreSQL cluster or host

-1. Using the CLI, back up the data of the DMC database from the PostgreSQL 10 instance:
+1. Using the CLI, back up the data of the DMC database from the old PostgreSQL instance:

 Then enter your password.
-The command creates a 10dump.sql file in the current directory of the local machine.
+The command creates a <old-version>dump.sql file in the current directory of the local machine.

 1. Stop all services by running the following command: